Insatiable: Fat Shaming?

 That’s where surrogate goals can come in, by the way.

-Some of the basic needs of human beings are self-esteem (feeling good about yourself) and feeling accepted/like/loved.
+Some of the basic needs of human beings are self-esteem (feeling good about yourself) and feel accepted/liked/loved.

 Therefore, a lot of people start being vocal advocates for causes not because they really want to change something, but because the “fight” itself makes them feel good about themselves and win them the approval of a group of people.